soz-live/soz-live.github.io/docs/docs.md

 ## Coders

-This documentation is focussed on Coders of the project:
+This documentation is for Coders of the project:

 - [Introduction](/coders/intro.html).
 - [Lisp Information](/coders/lisp.html).